-What Has Worked in Investing – Examining Net Nets
+What Has Worked in Investing (Tweedy, Browne) – Examining Net Nets

 Celebrated value investors Tweedy, Browne Company LLC published a booklet in 2009 that contained over 50 studies titled “What Has Worked in Investing: Studies of Investment Approaches and Characteristics Associated with Exceptional Returns”.
 Of particular interest to us is their inclusion of a study on the returns achieved by “net nets”.

 The objective of the original study was to examine the performance of securities that were selling at 66% or less of net current asset value from April 1970 to April 1981, thereby creating a 12 year study period.